 - Complete a valuable professional credential in just four full semesters of study

-- Apply a portion of the credits earned toward a Master of Arts in Clinical Investigation (MACI)
+- Apply a portion of the credits earned toward a Master of Science in Clinical Investigation (MSCI)

 - Increase skills and knowledge in clinical investigation